Jared Hendrix

-Early life & career
+Early life and career

 Hendrix's father is a Naval veteran and career law enforcement officer and his mother is a homemaker.
 Hendrix graduated from Thomas Nelson Community College in Virginia with an Associate Degree in Computer Arts.
 According to a campaign news release, his “professional background includes retail, warehousing, construction, and a few years of manual labor in the North Dakota oil fields.”

 Hendrix has worked on political campaigns, including state legislative campaigns, former Congressman Ron Paul’s 2012 presidential campaign and then-Congressman Kevin Cramer’s successful 2018 campaign for one of North Dakota’s US Senate seats.

 Activism

-Hendrix helped create legislation which established North Dakota's modern cottage foods industry, which has provided economic opportunity for rural and urban food producers to sell homemade products safely.
+Hendrix helped create legislation which established North Dakota's modern cottage foods industry, which many reports indicate has provided economic opportunity for rural and urban food producers to sell homemade products safely.

+In August 2022, Hendrix was revealed to be a member of a Telegram group called the North Dakota Young Republicans which "frequently featured bigoted slurs and white supremacist tropes" in its messages between members, including personal attacks against gay public figures and anti-Semitic conspiracy theories.

 In the wake of the assassination of conservative activist Charlie Kirk, Hendrix organized a memorial event titled ‘Faith Over Fear’ on September 14, 2025, which featured Senator John Hoeven and Congresswoman Julie Fedorchak.